redhat-openshift-ecosystem/opct/docs/user-installation-review.md

 # Installation Review

-> WIP - this document is working in progress
+> Note: this document is in constant update and provides a **guidance** to review the installed environment.
+It's always encorajed to review the product documentation first: [docs.openshift.com](https://docs.openshift.com/).

 This document complements the [official page of "Installing a cluster on any platform"](https://docs.openshift.com/container-platform/4.11/installing/installing_platform_agnostic/installing-platform-agnostic.html) to review specific configurations and components after the cluster has been installed.